 How we will respond

-Our customer service standard outlines the process we follow when responding to incidents, what you can expect from us, and how we can help.
+Our Customer service standard - Notifying a WHS incident (PDF 1.5MB) is about the notification process.
+It outlines the process we follow when responding to incidents, what you can expect from us, and how we can help.

 When you don’t notify